What are my rights?

 Each agency has a different role, so you may need to call more than one:

 If the adult is an older adult and you have concerns that they may be a victim of abuse, you can call the Seniors Abuse and Information Line.
 They can offer advice, support, and possibly legal representation.
-See our Get Help section below for contact details.
+See our Who can help section below for contact details.

 If the adult is in a nursing home, you can call the Patient Care Quality Office in your area.